Background

 - Optical Waveguide (OWG) Spectroscopy

-Our lab specializes in identifying the mechanism of chemical reactions through data analysis.
+Our lab specializes in developing data-analysis algorithms to identify the mechanism of chemical reactions.
 We also have experience in handling large amounts of spectral data such as UV-Vis and small-angle X-ray diffraction (SAXS).
 If you have large volumes of data and are unsure of what to do with them, perhaps we can help.
-We also have ongoing work on denoising and fitting spectra.
+We also have ongoing work on denoising and fitting spectra obtained from electrocatalytic reactions.

 Selected Publications: Nat.
 Commun.
 2024, JPCL 2024, ACS Catalysis 2021.

 The second core expertise of our lab is optical waveguide (OWG) spectroscopy.
 Conceptually, it is like an in-situ ATR UV-Vis: It is a surface sensitive technique, and the depth profile of a sample can be obtained by changing the angle of the incident light.
-It can obtain several spectra a second, making it perfect to determine the mechanism of electrocatalytic reactions.
-If you are interested in measuring your sample, please feel free to let us know.
+It can obtain spectra at the millisecond order, making it perfect to determine the mechanism of electrocatalytic reactions.
+If you are interested in measuring your sample, please let us know.

 Perspective and Other Directions